linuxserver-archive/docker-watcher-stale/READMETEMPLATE.md

 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`

-* `-p 1234` - the port(s)
+* `-p 9090` - the port(s)
-* `-v /config` - explain what lives here
+* `-v /config` - Watcher Application Data
+* `-v /downloads` - Downloads Folder
+* `-v /movies` - Movie Share
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e TZ` for timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it watcher /bin/bash`.

 ### User / Group Identifiers